 Listen to Concerns

 When initiating this conversation, approach the employee with empathy and a genuine interest in their well-being.
 Ask open-ended questions that encourage them to share their thoughts and feelings.
 For instance, inquire about any obstacles they may be facing that affect their ability to meet attendance expectations.
+The goal is to understand the full picture before deciding on next steps.

 Evaluate Work Output